Who Was Sir Walter Raleigh?

 Historians believe Walter Raleigh was born in 1552, or possibly 1554, and grew up in a farmhouse near the village of East Budleigh in Devon.

 The youngest of five sons born to Catherine Champermowne in two successive marriages, his father, Walter Raleigh, was his mother’s second husband.
-Like young Walter, his relatives, Sir Richard Grenville and Sir Humphry Gilbert were prominent during the reigns of Elizabeth I and James I. Raised as a devout Protestant, Raleigh’s family faced persecution under Queen Mary I, a Catholic, and as a result, young Walter developed a life-long hatred for Roman Catholicism.
+Like young Raleigh, his relatives, Sir Richard Grenville and Sir Humphry Gilbert were prominent during the reigns of Elizabeth I and James I. Raised as a devout Protestant, Raleigh’s family faced persecution under Queen Mary I, a Catholic, and as a result, young Raleigh developed a life-long hatred for Roman Catholicism.

-At the age of 17, Walter Raleigh left England for France to fight with the Huguenots (French Protestants) in the Wars of Religion.
+At the age of 17, Raleigh left England for France to fight with the Huguenots (French Protestants) in the Wars of Religion.
 In 1572, he attended Oriel College, Oxford, and studied law at the Middle Temple law college.
 During this time, he began his life-long interest in writing poetry.
 In 1578, Raleigh set out with his half-brother, Sir Humphrey Gilbert on a voyage to North America to find the Northwest Passage.
 Never reaching its destination, the mission degenerated into a privateering foray against Spanish shipping.
 His brash actions were not well received by the Privy Council, the monarch’s advisors, and he was briefly imprisoned.

 Sir Walter Raleigh and Queen Elizabeth I

 Between 1579 and 1583, Raleigh fought in the service of Queen Elizabeth I in Ireland, distinguishing himself with his ruthlessness at the siege of Smerwick and establishing English and Scottish Protestants in Munster.
-Tall, handsome, and superbly self-confident, Raleigh rose rapidly at Elizabeth I’s court, upon his return, and quickly became a favorite.
-She rewarded him with a large estate in Ireland, monopolies, trade privileges, knighthood, and the right to colonize North America.
+Tall, handsome and superbly self-confident, Raleigh rose rapidly at Elizabeth I’s court upon his return and quickly became a favorite.
+She rewarded him with a large estate in Ireland, monopolies, trade privileges, knighthood and the right to colonize North America.
 In 1586, he was appointed captain of the Queen’s Guard, his highest office at court.
 Extravagant in his dress and conduct, the legend that he spread his expensive cloak over a puddle for the Queen has never been documented, but many historians believe him capable of such a gesture.

 What Did Sir Walter Raleigh Discover?

-An early supporter of colonizing North America, Sir Walter Raleigh sought to establish a colony, but the queen forbid him to leave her service.
+An early supporter of colonizing North America, Raleigh sought to establish a colony, but the queen forbid him to leave her service.
 Between 1585 and 1588, he invested in a number of expeditions across the Atlantic, attempting to establish a colony near Roanoke, on the coast of what is now North Carolina, and name it “Virginia” in honor of the virgin queen, Elizabeth.

 Potatoes and Tobacco